-The Regional Commission provides economic development planning in the New River Valley communities and serves as the federally designated Economic Development District (EDD) for the area.
-The Regional Commission works alongside other regional and local organizations including the New River Valley Economic Development Alliance, New River/Mount Rogers Workforce Investment Board, Virginia’s First Regional Industrial Facilities Authority, and the New River Valley Development Corporation.
-Through these and other partnerships, the Commission supports efforts to expand existing businesses and help attract new businesses to the region.
+The Regional Commission provides economic development planning for New River Valley communities and serves as the federally designated Economic Development District (EDD) for the region.
+The Regional Commission works alongside other regional and local organizations including the Onward NRV, New River/Mount Rogers Workforce Development Board, and Virginia’s First Regional Industrial Facilities Authority.
+Through these and other partnerships, the Commission supports efforts to expand existing businesses and help attract new businesses to the region..

 The New River Valley Regional Commission currently operates a regional revolving loan fund that supports the start-up and expansion of local, small businesses.
 The Regional Commission appoints a committee of public and private sector representatives to oversee the program’s guidelines, loan approvals, and impact.
 Loan funds can be used to finance expansions, capital purchases, or startup costs.
 These loans, typically in the $10,000- $25,000 range, are offered at low-interest rates which enable businesses to get funds that might not otherwise be available or to help leverage other more traditional financing options.
 Loans will be offered to qualifying businesses that complete a pre-application and are approved through a formal application process.

 The Regional Commission partners with local communities, the Appalachian Regional Commission, the Economic Development Administration, and the Virginia Department of Housing and Economic Development to increase accessibility and expand/improve public infrastructure where it is needed most in the region.
 The Regional Commission has a half-dozen employees who each have over 15 years of grant writing and administration experience.